 How can you recognize greenwashing and expose companies that present themselves as environmentally friendly and sustainable when they are not?
-If you're looking for tips on how to quickly identify greenwashing, you've come to the right place!
+If you're looking for tips on how to quickly identify green dye, you've come to the right place!

-At a time when the Environmental problems of our time become more and more massive and a societal change towards a sustainable lifestyle companies like to advertise the environmental friendliness of their products.
-Often they really are sustainable - but more and more often they are brazen advertising lies designed to polish the company's own image green with little effort.
+At a time when the Environmental problems of our time become more and more massive and a societal change towards a sustainable lifestyle companies particularly like to advertise the environmental friendliness of their products.
+They are often genuinely sustainable - but more and more often they are brazen advertising lies designed to polish the company's own image with little effort.

-In this article, I would like to show you how you can recognize misleading greenwashing more quickly.
-I'll also give you valuable tips and some examples to help you never fall for greenwashing again.
+In this article, I would like to show you how to recognize misleading greenwashing more quickly.
+I'll also give you some valuable tips and examples so that you never fall for greenwashing again.
 Let's go!

 - Green packaging, lousy product

-- Intransparency and lack of evidence on green statements
+- Lack of transparency and lack of evidence for green statements

 - Fuzzy but positive choice of words

 - Lesser evil cast in a positive light

 - Absolutely irrelevant information

 - Drivel in the sustainability section of the company website